courtlandgaba/Final-Project-Students_Collaborate/README.md

 courtlandmgaba@gmail.com<br>
 (843) 901-7589<br>

-Students Collaborate <br>
+Final Project: Web app for Students Collaborate <br>

 What is Students Collaborate?
 --------
-The organization is fixing a common problem, “You can’t meet people if you don’t know they exist”. <br>
+Students Collaborate is a student-ran, monthly meet-up for college students to meet other students that are working on interesting side projects. <br>

 Technologies that I used.